Stingray light tank

 The Stingray, sometimes known as the Commando Stingray, is a light tank produced by Textron Marine & Land Systems division (formerly Cadillac Gage).
-It was specifically designed to use as many existing components of other American armored fighting vehicles as possible to keep costs down.
 The Stingray was a private venture project aimed at foreign countries.
 As of 2020, Textron has kept the Stingray name registered.

 It was exported for use by armed forces of Thailand, who remain the only user.

 History

 The Stingray was developed in the 1980s as a private venture by Cadillac Gage Textron.
-The first prototype was completed in 1985.
+It was primarily developed for the export market.
+Cadillac Gage Textron began design work in 1983.
+The hull and turret were finished separately in 1984.
+The turret was first mated to the American M551 Sheridan hull for trials.
+The first prototype was completed in 1985, and debuted in public later that year.
+A second prototype was produced in 1986.
+The first prototype was sent to Thailand in 1986, then Malaysia in 1987.
+The Stingray was evaluated in Ecuador in 1988, and Chile in 1992.

-In 1988, the Royal Thai Army pressed the Stingray in service with 106 tanks purchased.
-The contract was for $150 million.
-Cadillac Gage provided assistance in repairing some of them after they obtained reports of cracked hulls.
+In 1987, the Royal Thai Army purchased 106 Stingrays from Cadillac Gage for US$150 million.
+These were delivered from 1989 to 1990.
+Cadillac Gage provided assistance in repairing Stingrays with cracked structural components.

-In 1992, development of the Stingray II started.
-Its production was complete in 1994 with marketing promoted to friendly countries like Malaysia, Saudi Arabia, and Taiwan up until 2003.
+In 1992, the U.S. Army solicited bids for a replacement for the M551 Sheridan under the Armored Gun System program.
+Cadillac Gage submitted a Stingray design, which was too heavy for the U.S. Army's requirements.
+Cadillac Gage continued its work with the Stingray II.
+One prototype was completed in 1994, and the tank was marketed to Malaysia, Saudi Arabia, and Taiwan up until 2003.

-Cadillac Gage Textron submitted a version of the Stingray for the U.S. Army's Armored Gun System program.
-This was a Stingray hull mated to the former joint Army–Marine Corps LAV-105 turret.
-It had the fairly conventional layout with a four-man crew.
-The AGS Stingray carried 36 rounds, with eight in ready storage.
-In June 1992, Cadillac Gage lost to a proposal from FMC.

 In 2010, Federal Defense Industries announced that they entered into an agreement with Textron Marine & Land Systems in order to provide authorized aftermarket parts, support and other types of assistance for the Stingray since FDI maintains a technical library for spare parts.

 In 2011, Napco entered into an agreement with Textron to provide authorized aftermarket parts, support and other types of assistance for the Stingray.

+Design

+Main armament

+The main armament is the low recoil force variant of the 105 mm Royal Ordnance L7 gun.
+The tank's ammunition capacity has been variously reported as: